September 9th is officially Teddy Bear Day and Wonderful Weirdos Day.

 If you’re looking to learn more about September 9, then you’re in the right place!
 Here we’re going to find out some incredible events that all happened on this day throughout history.

 Did you know that on this day in 2015, Queen Elizabeth II set the record for longest-ruling queen in Great Britain?
 She overtook her great-great grandmother’s record of 63 years and 7 months.

-Keep reading for more facts about September 9
+Keep reading for more interesting facts about September 9th in history!

 The tomb of a goldsmith family dating back 3,500 years was discovered near Luxor, Egypt.

 Queen Elizabeth II became Great Britain’s longest-reigning monarch in history.